gmurdocca/dgscored/README.md

-# dgscored
+# DGScored

-DGScored is a Disc Golf league tracking app that supports:
+DGScored is a Disc Golf league tracking app that:

-* Track multiple leagues
+* Tracks multiple leagues
 * Calculates handicaps, adjusted scores, points and ranks per league
-* Separate handicaps per league for players
+* Supports different league structures
-* Simple web interface for data entry and presentation
+* Utilises a simple web interface for data entry and presentation

+## Screenshot of the main DGScored page

 ![Main page](http://imgur.com/eJaUNxG.png "Screenshot of the main DGScored page")

+## Screenshot of the Admin page for managing leagues

 ![Admin page](http://imgur.com/b260sGc.png "Screenshot of the Admin page for managing leagues")